|Home | Sensory Tools and Strategies | Complementary Therapies | Sensory Diet | Resources | Disclaimer / Disclosures | Contact Us|

 PROPRIOCEPTION - Movement and Skill

-I use my own Caterpillar tunnel with family and clients, and other homemade fidgets, made by my husband-- weighted lap and regular blankies from SensaCalm with coverings again designed by my spouse-------there is a crawling through and pushing a ball forward through, there is resistance, pulling, pushing, lifting, flying balls and bean bags - much activity for proprioceptive movement enjoyed by even the older child and adults, believe it or not.
-But out in the world, there are lots of opportunities in parks, homemade "hidey holes", forts and stone paths, things that can be pushed - strollers, shopping carts and pulled – ropes, wagons, people.
+I use my own Caterpillar tunnel with family and clients, and other homemade fidgets, made by my husband-- weighted lap and regular blankies from SensaCalm with coverings again designed by my spouse-------there is a crawling through with this lycra tunnel and pushing a ball forward through, there is resistance, pulling, pushing, lifting, flying balls and bean bags - much activity for proprioceptive movement enjoyed by even the older child and adults, believe it or not.
+But out in the world, there are lots of opportunities in parks, walking mindfully on stone paths, feet in water or sand--- things that can be pushed - strollers, shopping carts and pulled – ropes, wagons, people.
 There can be bags carried, and some sport activities if coached wisely, especially a great Martial Arts program, or punching a bag, can be good movement encounters.
 There's a recent report with Leslie Stahl, the news reporter whose husband has Parkinsons that punching that bag can result in increased mobility and language use.
 Dr. Norman Doidge's book The Brain's Way of Healing also confirms examples of walking and other movement greatly improving that disease.

 Just playing in the waves with body surfing is a great way to experience the movement that formal equipment provides-or rolling down a safe hill, or walking in a stream picking your way among stones and water surface.
 There are some excellent larger movement products online often used by occupational therapists.

-With the implementation of ordinary, extraordinary skills, sensory tools and sensory toys, tracking of progress, and sensory equipment and Strategy Sessions, there can be much improvement in sensory development by providing a Sensory Diet for kids and adults with SPD and other sensory disorders.
+With the implementation of ordinary, extraordinary skills, sensory tools and resources, tracking of progress, and Strategy Sessions, there can be much improvement in sensory development by providing a Sensory Diet for teens and adults with SPD and other sensory disorders.

 Again, it is really

-important to have a good diagnosis and assessment by an
+important if possible, to have a good assessment by an

 occupational or other SPD therapist to guide the